 It is a defense to criminal possession of a weapon in the second degree if the loaded weapon or firearm was in the home or business of the individual accused.

 Another possible defense arises from the illegal search and seizure of the weapon.
-For instance, if a police officer finds a loaded firearm in your possession during a traffic stop, then the police must show that there was probable cause to make the traffic stop in order to justify the search.
-Any traffic stop, which resulted in a criminal possession of a weapon in the second degree charge, would be inadmissible if a defense attorney can prove that the stop was made in an unlawful manner.
+For instance, if a police officer finds a loaded firearm in your possession during a traffic stop, then the police must show that there was probable cause to make the stop in order to justify the search.
+Any traffic stop that resulted in criminal possession of a weapon in the second-degree charge would be inadmissible if a defense attorney could prove that the stop was unlawful.

 Penalties for a Criminal Possession of a Weapon in the Second Degree Conviction

-Since Criminal Possession of a Weapon in the Second Degree is a class C felony a conviction could result in a prison sentence up to 15 years.
-As a violent felony offense, there is a three year minimum prison sentence.
-It must be noted that probation is not an option even when the individual has no prior criminal record.
+Since Criminal Possession of a Weapon in the Second Degree is a class C felony, a conviction could result in a prison sentence of up to 15 years.
+As a violent felony offense, there is a three-year minimum prison sentence.
+It must be noted that probation is not an option, even when the individual has no prior criminal record.

 Why You Need a Criminal Defense Attorney

 It is important to contact an attorney as soon as possible and not make any statements if you are arrested or charged with criminal possession of a weapon in the second degree.
-Especially given the fact that a conviction carries a mandatory that you serve a prison sentence.
+This is especially true given that a conviction carries a mandatory prison sentence.
 An experienced criminal defense attorney can answer your questions and develop the best plan to defend your case.

 Stephen J. Riebling, Jr. and Marcia Payton are criminal defense attorneys at Riebling & Payton, PLLC, located in Westchester County, NY.
-They have successfully defended numerous clients charged with Criminal Possession of a Weapon and related crimes.
-To learn more about them, the firm and their approach please visit Riebling & Payton, PLLC at www.RieblingPaytonLaw.com.
+They have defended numerous clients charged with Criminal Possession of a Weapon and related crimes.
+To learn more about them, the firm, and their approach, please visit Riebling & Payton, PLLC at www.RieblingPaytonLaw.com.